ftrotter/mirrulations-data/README.md

   ![Custom Transform](graphics/CustomTransform.png)

-* Name the node "Sentiment Analysis" and add the following as the "Code Block":
+* Name the node "Sentiment Analysis" and add the following as the "Code Block".
+This code takes the first 5000 characters of the comment and uses AWS Comprehend to determine the sentiment (positive, negative, or neutral) of the text:

   ```
   def SentimentAnalysis (glueContext, dfc) -> DynamicFrameCollection: